 Arizona law recognizes essentially four types of Wills, (a) non self-proved or witnessed Wills (b) self-proved Wills; (c) Holographic (hand-written) Wills; and (d) electronic Wills, each of which we explain in more detail below.

 Wills do not expire or become invalid after a certain amount of time.
 But, it is a good idea to review your will periodically.
 Certain life events or changes in circumstances may warrant changing your will.
-For example, if you get married or divorced, have children, move to a new state, receive substantial new property or other assets, it is probably a good idea to review your will with an estate planning attorney.

 Non-Self Proved Wills